-Latest update (September 2019) : I had a scan in July, which on the whole was ‘ok’ but they found fluid on my lung which is diagnosed a pleural effusion – this is not unusual, but it’s not common.
-I had to wait another week for the result, and I’m pleased to say the latest diagnosis is ‘there was no evidence of pleural thickening and no evidence of recurrence in the chest or anywhere else.
-The cytology was negative and I’ll have my next scan in December/January.
+Latest update : I had a scan in July 2019, which on the whole was ‘ok’ but they found fluid on my lung which is diagnosed a pleural effusion – this is not unusual, but it’s not common.
+I had to wait another week for the result, and I’m pleased to say they confirmed ‘there was no evidence of pleural thickening and no evidence of recurrence in the chest or anywhere else.

 I’ve written this as a simple overview of what I’ve been through so far.
 It’s not comprehensive in anyway but maybe useful for those who have unfortunately been given the same challenge and journey.
 Feel free to ask me any questions at any time.
 Hope it helps 😉

 ( Make sure to click ‘OLDER POSTS’ to view to complete A-Z

 A is for Attitude.…whilst its incredibly tough and daunting its your fight to prepare for…..try your best to keep positive you can beat this…some people do !